tokio-rs/website/content/docs/going-deeper/third-party.md

 * [`trust-dns`] is an asynchronous DNS client and server, supporting features like DNSSec as well

+If you've got your own crate or know of others that should be present on this list, please feel free to send a PR!

 [`futures`]: https://github.com/alexcrichton/futures-rs
 [`tokio-core`]: https://github.com/tokio-rs/tokio-core
 [`tokio-service`]: https://github.com/tokio-rs/tokio-service